 The Mural App for Zoom allows Zoom participants to contribute to a mural via an integrated Mural experience within the Zoom app.
 The Zoom host can open a mural and invite participants to collaborate in that mural, right from the Zoom meeting.

-Note: This guide is for MURAL and Zoom admins.
-If you’re an end user, head to our MURAL App for Zoom end-user support article.
+Note: This guide is for Mural and Zoom admins.
+If you’re an end user, head to our Mural App for Zoom user guide.

 How does the integration work?

 With the Mural App for Zoom, you can share a digital canvas inside of your Zoom meeting so all participants can collaborate in real-time.
 All collaborators can enjoy the integrated canvas experience and use sticky notes, drawings, diagrams, images, and more.

 Mural’s intuitive and powerful interface means you can confidently and securely invite customers, executives, and team members to collaborate visually, even if they’ve never used Mural before!